 Autoscaling PaaSTA Instances

-PaaSTA allows programmatic control of the number of replicas (pods) a service has.
+PaaSTA allows programmatic control of the number of replicas (Pods) a service has.
 It uses Kubernetes’ Horizontal Pod Autoscaler (HPA) to watch a service’s load and scale up or down.

 How to use autoscaling